ArguMentor: Augmenting User Experiences with Counter-Perspectives

 \subsubsection{Number of claims:}

-Figure~\ref{fig:NumClaims} shows the number of claims increase by 3, 4, and 5 times when the users use the system for neutral, right-leaning and left-leaning articles, respectively.
-These differences were significant (p=0.001, 0.0003, 0.0001).
+Figure~\ref{fig:NumClaims} shows the number of claims increase by at least two times when the users engage with the system.
+These differences were significant (p=0.01, 0.001, 0.005).
 The overall word count also increased by over 200\% for the claims.
 Along with the topic, we also averaged each participant's improvement using the system over the baseline.
 A percent increase of 170\% is observed overall, which shows that our system helped each individual as well.